Free ETF Report

 Sprott Copper Miners ETF

 The Sprott Copper Miners ETF (COPP) tracks the Nasdaq Sprott Copper Miners Index, providing pure-play exposure to global copper producers, developers, and explorers.
-The fund is distinguished by its concentrated portfolio, with Freeport-McMoRan comprising over 28% of the fund — the largest single-stock weighting among US-listed copper ETFs.
+The fund is distinguished by its concentrated portfolio, with Freeport-McMoRan comprising approximately 25% of the fund — the largest single-stock weighting among US-listed copper ETFs.

 COPP also includes a unique allocation to the Sprott Physical Copper Trust, giving the fund a small element of physical copper exposure alongside its equity holdings.
 The index is rebalanced semi-annually in June and December.
 Launched in March 2024, COPP is Sprott’s flagship copper fund and is designed for investors seeking focused exposure to the largest copper mining companies driving global supply.